-at 70 permanent and over 100 part time staff.
-The College also offersover 36 Diploma, Undergraduate, Masters and PhD programs consequently leading to an increase in the number of student enrolment of 6,000.
+at 70 permanent and over 100 part-time staff.
+The college also offers over 36 diploma, undergraduate, masters and PhD programmes, consequently leading to an increase in the number of student enrolment to 6,000.
 College of Human Resource Development also offers customized short-term courses to various groups of clients.

 VISION, MISSION, MANDATE, FUNCTIONS AND STRATEGIC OBJECTIVES OF COLLEGE OF HUMAN RESOURCE DEVELOPMENT

 To be a global College of excellence for human resource development.